Fall Brook (Lackawanna River tributary): History

 Fall Brook was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1174575.

 The first graveyard in the area of Fell Township was built near Fall Brook.
 Additionally, the first sawmill in Fell Township was built on Fall Brook in 1824 by George Reynolds.
 The mill, which was in the southwestern part of the township, was destroyed by flooding, but later rebuilt.
-Several sawmillls were later built along the stream as well, but in 1862, they were destroyed in a dam failure.
+Several sawmills were later built along the stream as well, but in 1862, they were destroyed in a dam failure.
 The Sunrise Colliery, which was owned by the Sunrise Coal Company, historically operated on Fall Brook 0.5 mi northwest of Carbondale.
 The colliery drained into the stream.

 A prestressed box beam or girders bridge carrying T570B was constructed across Fall Brook in 1956.
 It is 33.1 ft long and is situated in Fell Township.
 A concrete culvert bridge carrying Pennsylvania Route 106 over the stream was built in 1959.
 This bridge is 57.1 ft long and is also in Fell Township.
 A prestressed box beam or girders bridge carrying the same highway across the stream in Fell Township was built in 1959 and repaired in 2007.
 This bridge is 60.0 ft long.
 Another bridge of the same type and carrying that highway was built over the stream in 1959 in the same township and repaired in 2007.
 This bridge is 51.8 ft long.
 A concrete culvert bridge carrying State Route 1009 was built across the stream in 1962.
 This bridge is also in Fell Township and is 27.9 ft long.
 A prestressed box beam or girders bridge was built over the stream in Carbondale in 1984 and repaired in 1992.
 This bridge is 37.1 ft long and carries State Route 6006.

 Channelization work was done on 1.5 mi of Fall Brook in Carbondale by the United States Bureau of Mines in 1965.
 In the 1960s and 1970s, Fall Brook and one of its tributaries were relocated to help with the Carbondale mine fire project.
 In the 1980s, a reach of the stream near the Carbondale High School was riprapped to counter erosion.
 By the early 2000s, a United States Army Corps of Engineers project had been proposed to alleviate flow loss in the stream.